-Panasonic launches the Lumix S5II and S5IIX
+Panasonic launches the Lumix S5II and S5IIX with phase detect autofocus

-(Pocket-lint) - We love Panasonic's mirrorless cameras, they're some of the most feature-rich and configurable cameras on the market.
+We love Panasonic's mirrorless cameras, they're some of the most feature-rich and configurable cameras on the market.

 However, there's always been one thing that lets the system down, and that's the brand's reliance on contrast-based autofocus.